Gkcloud5/Cloud-engineer-learn-2025/04-Git/02-Learn/Day 5 — Pull Requests.md

 * Branch names: `feature/ticket-short desc`, `bug fixes/ticket-short`, `hotfix/version`.
 * Commit names: Short summary --> login: add remember me option
 * Keep PR's small - 200 lines max ideally.
 Big PRs
+* Squash related WIP commits before merging if history should be clean.

+### 5.4 Merge methods: when to use each:
+* Merge commit: Preserves branch history: use for big, multi commit features when want trace
+* Squash merge: Combines all PR commits into one, use to keep main history clean.
+*